Donald Duck in comics: Developments under Barks

 In both cases the stories presented Donald's personality as having multiple aspects that would surface according to circumstance.
 Or as Barks would say later: "He was sometimes a villain, and he was often a real good guy and at all times he was just a blundering person like the average human being."
 Adding another note of realism was that Donald could end up being either the victor or the loser in his stories.
 And often even his victories were hollow.
 This gave a sense of realism to Donald's character and the characters and situations around him.
 His nephews accompanied him in those stories and Barks also gave many aspects to their personalities.
 In some cases they acted as the mischievous brats Taliaferro had introduced, often antagonizing their uncle.
 In some cases they got in trouble and Donald would have to save them.
 But in others they proved remarkably resourceful and inventive, often helping their uncle out of a difficult situation.
 But most of the time, they would appear to have developed a deeper understanding of things and level of maturity than their uncle.

 The first recurring character that Barks would introduce was Donald's next-door Neighbor Jones.
 He was mentioned by name and made a cameo in Good Deeds, first published in July, 1943.
-He was mentioned as a neighbor that Donald likes to harass, but more as a form of teasing than anything more serious.
+He was mentioned as a neighbor that Donald likes to tease.
 Then he made his first full appearance in Good Neighbors, first published in November 1943.
 There Donald and he appear to have agreed to a truce.
 But when they misinterpret a number of chance events to be covert attacks by their respective neighbor, they resume their fighting with renewed determination.
 Jones seems to always be in a bad mood and Donald just serves to make him angry.
 The two irrational and easily irritated neighbors would serve as the focus of a number of short stories.
 From 1947, Jones was also used by non-Barks comics writers; from the 1960s onward, he has frequently reappeared in stories by a great number of authors.